m4t1t0/FopPdfBundle/README.md

 ## Configure the bundle

-If the fop executable is different that /usr/bin/fop you need to configure this in your config.yml file
+If the fop executable is different than /usr/bin/fop you need to configure this in your config.yml file

 ```
 # FopPdfBundle Configuration